donti17/FMX-Compatibility/README.md

 # FreeMyXe Compatibility Database

 This is a community-driven compatibility database for Games and Homebrew running on [**FreeMyXe**](https://github.com/InvoxiPlayGames/FreeMyXe)**-patched Xbox 360 consoles**.
-The goal is to document which Games work, which have issues, and any possible fixes.
+The goal is to document which Games and Homebrew work, which have issues, and any possible fixes.

 ### How to Use:
 1. **Check Compatibility**: